City-of-Helsinki/react-helsinki-headless-cms/README.md

 **NOTE: To manually publish a new version to the NPM, you will need the credentials that can be found from the City of Helsinki Culture and Leisure's Vault-service.**

+### Development environments

+You can use docker local environment for development:

+`docker compose up --build` when using Docker

+`podman compose up --build` when using Podman

+Alternatevly, the local environment can be used:

+`yarn dev`

 ### Module structure

 This library consists of three modules.